kubernetes/enhancements/keps/sig-autoscaling/20190307-configurable-scale-velocity-for-hpa.md

 #### Story 3: Scale up very gradually, usual scale down process

-This mode is important when you want to increase capacity, but you want it to be very pessimistic.
+This mode is essential when you want to increase capacity, but you want it to be very pessimistic.

 Create an HPA with the following parameters:

-- `ScaleUpPods = 1`    (i.e. increase only by one pod)
+- `ScaleUpPods = 1`    (i.e., increase only by one pod)

 All other parameters are not specified (default values are used)